kevweiss/diceware/README.md

-This is the second rendition of diceware.py that cleans up code by removing global variables and adhering to some Pyhton 'best practices'.
+This is the second rendition of diceware.py that cleans up code by removing global variables and adhering to some Python best practices.
 Error handling has been improved, and the API call has been simplified. 'get_word_list()' is replaced and simplified with 'generate_password()'

 This program generates a random password using the files wordlist4.txt and wordlist5.txt.